Policies & Procedures

-The Nominating Committee will be formed sixty (60) days before the annual membership meeting where elections for Board members will take place.
-The iFamily Board may accept or call for nominations at any time before or after forming the Nominating Committee and compile a list of potential nominees that will be taken into consideration by the Nominating Committee.
-The Nominating Committee is responsible to seek potential candidates who understand and will promote the vision and mission of iFamily.
+The nominating committee will be formed sixty (60) days before the annual membership meeting where elections for Board members will take place.
+The iFamily Board may accept or call for nominations at any time before or after forming the nominating committee but shall designate a 2-week period to call for nominations immediately preceding the appointment of the nominating committee.
+The Board will take those nominations as well as other nominees into consideration and compile a list for the nominating committee to aid in their decision.
+The nominating committee is responsible to seek potential candidates who understand and will promote the vision and mission of iFamily.
 Not all nominees will necessarily be considered candidates for election to the Board.
-This decision is left to the discretion of the Nominating Committee, who will reach such decisions by a majority vote of the Committee.
-While the Board reserves the right to advise and offer counsel to the Nominating Committee, the final ballot will be the sole responsibility of the Nominating Committee.
+This decision is left to the discretion of the nominating committee, who will reach such decisions by a majority vote of the committee.
+While the Board reserves the right to advise and offer counsel to the nominating committee, the final ballot will be the sole responsibility of the nominating committee.

-At this time, if individuals were not found to accept nominations, either the President (or the appointed Board member who is attending Nominating Committee meetings) or the head of the Nominating Committee, will initiate another meeting of the Nominating Committee to brainstorm more names for potential candidates.
+If individuals were not found to accept nominations, either the President (or the appointed Board member who is attending nominating committee meetings) or the head of the nominating committee, will initiate another meeting of the nominating committee to brainstorm more names for potential candidates.
 These potential nominees will be informed of their nomination immediately and will have the responsibilities and duties of each position explained to them as stated above.
-Potential nominees will then have one week to inform the Nominating Committee if they accept or decline the nomination, and the Committee will follow the same procedure as mentioned above.
-The Nominating Committee may repeat this process until an adequate ballot of nominees is acquired.
+Potential nominees will then have one week to inform the nominating committee if they accept or decline the nomination, and the committee will follow the same procedure as mentioned above.
+The nominating committee may repeat this process until an adequate ballot of nominees is acquired.
 An adequate ballot is defined as a ballot with at least one nominee for each open position.

 At the annual member meeting, where elections are held, the following protocol will be followed.
 If only a single nominee is found for each open position, a paper ballot will not need to be administered to the general membership.
 Instead, a member of the Nominating Committee will ask for a sustaining motion for each nominee.
 In the case that multiple nominees are found for any board position, a paper ballot will be administered to the general membership for a vote.
 Once the ballots are collected, members of the Nominating Committee will tally the ballots and report the results to the iFamily President or Presiding Officer at the membership meeting.
 If the President is not in attendance, the Presiding officer would be the iFamily Vice President.
 If neither the President nor Vice-President are in attendance, the presiding officer is whomever the President appoints from the current iFamily Board.
 In the event that any or all of the members of the Nominating Committee are nominated for this ballot, or if all of the members of the Nominating Committee are unable to attend the meeting, the iFamily President or Presiding Officer will select three members in attendance whose names are not on the ballot currently being decided to tally the votes and report to the President or Presiding Officer.